What Does A High Platelet Count Mean

 Primary thrombocytosis

 However, elevated levels of platelets can be caused by a disruption in platelet production by bone marrow precursor cells.
 This condition is known as primary thrombocytosis.
-Typically, for individuals at low risk—those who are younger (up to 60 years old) and have no history of thrombosis—treatment with aspirin is recommended if there are no serious contraindications to taking aspirin.
+Some people explore gentle lifestyle tweaks after talking with their doctor, so keeping a log of how you feel and what you eat can support those discussions.
 Platelets have a lifespan of 7-10 days.
 After taking an aspirin tablet, platelets lose their ability to aggregate and form clots for the entire duration of their existence—around 7-10 days.

-For individuals at high risk—typically older individuals (over 60 years old) with a history of previous thrombosis—the preferred options are antiplatelet therapy (low-dose aspirin) and cytoreductive therapy.
+For individuals at high risk—typically older individuals (over 60 years old) with a history of previous thrombosis—Doctors may choose different approaches based on personal history, and only they can decide on suitable care.

 Natural ways to lower high platelet count